 Working With Families of Children With Special Needs

-This lesson will highlight the ways in which you can play a significant role in supporting families of children with special needs in your early care and learning program.
+This lesson will highlight the ways in which you can play an important role in supporting families of children with special needs in your early care and learning program.
 You will learn recommendations for effective collaboration with families and other professionals and begin to understand the additional roles and responsibilities placed on many families of children with special needs.

 Strengthening and Supporting Military Families and Families Facing Challenges

-Families are many times faced with challenges that put them and their children at risk.
-Families of infants and toddlers will need your support and help with accessing resources.
+Many times, families are faced with challenges that put them and their children at risk.
+Families of infants and toddlers will need your support and assistance with accessing resources.
 Similarly, military families in your care will experience unique circumstances that can affect their functioning and well-being.
 This lesson will help you become aware of factors that can affect infants, toddlers and families in your program and will highlight effective ways to support these families.